bTopbadmissionbJapaneseb

 @We tackle with enhancement of functionalities of existing techniques, and development of new methodologies to contribute toward structural surface science, via discovering new surface phenomena and revealing structural properties of functional surfaces and interfaces by using them.

-@We intend to make discussions on advanced researches, i.e. surface reaction dynamics, surface superconductivity/superfluid illuminated by X-ray diffraction and scattering.
+@We intend to make discussions on advanced researches, i.e., surface at ultra-low temperatures, surface superconductivity and surface reaction dynamics illuminated by X-ray diffraction and scattering.
 To pursue these research areas, we would like to consider the best optics and experimental instruments for surface diffraction and scattering, and furnish them at promised beamlines.
-Actually, we installed a wide-band monochmomator using asymmetric silicon crystals as the high-flux optics at BL13XU.
+Actually, we have started feasibility studies for surface diffraction using the robot arm instument with a two-dimensional detector installed at BL13XU.

-@Forthcoming SPring-8-II, the next light source, would serve us high-definition beams with higher-brilliance, such as full-spatial coherent beam, nano-focused beam, and femto- to picoseconds beams and so on.
+@Forthcoming SPring-8-II, the next light source, would serve us high-definition beams with higher-brilliance, such as 0.1% bandwidth beam, full-spatial coherent beam, nano-focused beam, and femto- to picoseconds beams and so on.
 We would like to establish how to use these beams effectively for the next surface diffraction and scattering.

 Feedback